 It is on these occasions we call that bravest of all tradesmen, the local Plumber.

 Eight years I was a Plumber, servicing the city of Wellington and it's surrounding Boroughs in the Land of the Long White Cloud; New Zealand.
-That was twenty-five years ago.
+That was thirty years ago.
 Yet my most colourful stories still come from that period of life; and it is one of those stories I share with you now.
 A story I have titled;

 Wellington, what it lacks in breadth it adequately makes up for in mountainous topography; its densely packed hills rising steeply to 300 mtrs (1000ft).
 Its main roads and industry hug the valleys, while most of its residents live at an elevation well above sea level.

 Why am I telling you this.
 Well, this story is a plumbing story and a basic principle of plumbing science is that for pipes to carry away unwanted waste they must have a regulated fall from inlet to outlet.